 OPINION: Changing Times Showcase Industry’s Adaptability

-EDITOR’S LETTER (September 2020 issue of MRO Magazine)
+EDITOR’S NOTEBOOK (September 2020 issue of MRO Magazine)

 In August, Maintenance and Equipment MRO magazine conducted its first-ever Maintenance and Reliability in a Changed World Virtual Summit.
 As the world has changed to a ‘new normal’ of no live events for the foreseeable future, we wanted to stage an event that would allow MRO professionals to virtually meet, and to learn from industry experts.
 Given the response that we got from attendees and presenters alike, I would say that we achieved that goal.
 A little nerve-wracking, but not bad considering this was my first time hosting a summit.